Best Weighted Blankets for Hot Sleepers

 One thing to keep in mind with weighted blanket sizing is that they generally run smaller than typical comforters that hang off the edge of the bed.
 Instead, they are made to fit only over your body.
 This is intentional because the weight is meant to cocoon the user, not to hang off the bed and drag you down.

-Because of this, weighted blankets are typically meant to be used by a single person and not shared.
+Because of this, blankets with added weight are typically meant to be used by a single person and not shared.
 This is because the weight needs to suit the person using it and distribute over the body evenly.
 When you add another person of a different weight to the equation, it can complicate things.
-This is why the most common sizes for weighted blankets are twin-sized and queen-sized.
+This is why the most common sizes for blankets with extra weight are twin-sized and queen-sized.

 That said, some companies do make larger blankets of heavier weight that are meant to be used by two people.
 Just keep in mind that the weight may not evenly spread over the two people the way they might need it.
 But ultimately, this is all up to your preference.